 All surgeries come with risks, but those associated with rhinoplasty are generally mild.
 The most common risk is nasal swelling, which can block your nasal passages and make it difficult for you to breathe through your nose.
 Swelling generally goes down within the first week or two, but it is not uncommon for swelling to persist.

-Make sure to address any concerns you have with Dr. Donaldson before the surgery.
-He will be happy to go over possible complications with you before hand.
+Make sure to address any concerns you have with Dr. Donaldson or Dr. Sieffert before the surgery.
+They will be happy to go over possible complications with you before hand.

 What Surgical Techniques Are Used During Rhinoplasty?

-Dr. Donaldson performs rhinoplasty on an outpatient basis under general anesthesia.
+Dr. Donaldson and Dr. Sieffert perform rhinoplasty on an outpatient basis under general anesthesia.
 The patient goes home with a small, skin-colored external cast or splint in place and there is no internal packing except in rare circumstances.
 The cast or splint is removed after one week, and discomfort is controlled with oral medication.
 External sutures are removed at one week as well, and internal sutures dissolve.

 What Will Rhinoplasty Recovery Be Like?

 While no surgery is pain-free, recovering from rhinoplasty is relatively easy.
-Pain and headaches tend to resolve after the first few days, and Dr. Donaldson will prescribe pain medication to help ease the symptoms.
-Rest, head elevation, ice and homeopathic remedies such as Arnicare will aid recovery too.
+Pain and headaches tend to resolve after the first few days, and Dr. Donaldson or Dr. Sieffert will prescribe pain medication to help ease the symptoms.
+Rest, head elevation, ice and homeopathic remedies such as Arnicare will aid recovery, too.